 You probably know that the leaves can be harvested and cooked when young.
 The book “Smokehouse Ham, Spoon Bread, & Scuppernong Wine” by Joe Dabney gives culinary instructions.
 Bring the class to your home and introduce them to the finer points of Southern cuisine!
 (Read the article below before you issue invites though.)

-Pokeweed can be controlled either by digging out the root or by spraying with glyphosate (Roundup, etc.)
+Pokeweed can be controlled either by digging out the root or by spraying with glyphosate (click for sources).

 See also: Why You Shouldn’t Eat Poke Sallet